 The way users are sharing too much about their personal life and everything they do, it’s exposing them to predators serving every possible information.

 Most importantly, it takes away your precious time that never comes back.
+Getting rid of social media addiction becomes even more important by looking at this alarming stats.

 - 94% of mobile phone and smart device owners are on social media platforms.
 Crazy, right?